Hippocampome-Org/hco_dev_docs/docs/spatial_nav/moves_converter.md

 <br>
 <br>Any users wanting to use this specific data should please contact us for it.
 </details><br>

+## Animal data files used in the article

+In some cases, the animal recording data used for simulations was only from a portion of the total recording time used to generate plots in SD1.
+This was due to each cell having potentially multiple data files and records not available about to which cell each file belonged.
+The plots in SD1 were from data with files combined together that belong to the same cell.
+Each individual file used in simulations was deemed to have a sufficient amount of recording time, i.e., greater than 1 million milliseconds, to adequately approximate the full recording times.
+This evaluation was based on the limited recording time rate map plots looking visually very similar to the full recording time plots.
+Possibly because files with only portions of experiments were used the same grid cell may have been present in more than one file.
+This was indicated to be minimal in likelihood of occurrence, based on visual inspection of plots, and predicted to have little to no affect on statistical results reported in the article.

 ## Converting data files into a format for the simulation